vgwb/Antura_arabic/docs/Modules/MiniGame.md

 A MiniGame does not exist in a vacuum.
 The core app needs to know of its existance and how to handle it.
 For this purpose, the following should be performed:
-- a new entry named *MyNewMasterpiece* should be added to the **MiniGameCode** enumerator
+- a new entry named *MyNewMasterpiece* should be added to the `MiniGameCode` enumerator
-- the database should be updated to support the new MiniGame. (refer to the **Database.md** document)  This requires:
+- the database should be updated to support the new MiniGame. (refer to the [Database](Database.md) doc).
+This requires:
   - adding a new **MiniGameData** entry
   - updating the table of **PlaySessionData** to support the new MiniGame at a given learning block
-- **MiniGameAPI.ConfigureMiniGame()** should be updated to provide the correct configuration for the new MiniGame code.
+- `MiniGameAPI.ConfigureMiniGame()` should be updated to provide the correct configuration for the new MiniGame code.
-- **LogAI.GetLearnRules(MiniGameCode code)** should be updated to provide the correct logging rules for the new MiniGame.
+- `LogAI.GetLearnRules(MiniGameCode code)` should be updated to provide the correct logging rules for the new MiniGame.

 ***note: the above requirements are bound to change as it couples MiniGames with the core codebase***